Ujjalt/ujjaltimshina/_pages/about.md

 <a href="https://cus.ac.in/" style="color:#2f4f2f; font-weight: bold; text-decoration: none;">Sikkim University</a>,
 a central university established by an Act of Parliament, Government of India.
 I was awarded the University Gold Medal, which I received from
 <span style="color:  #A67C00; font-weight: bold;">
-  the Honourable 15th President of India, Madam Draupadi Murmu
+  the Honourable 15th President of India, Smt.
+Draupadi Murmu
 </span>
 at the
 <span style="color:  #A67C00; font-weight: bold;">